-As you may have noticed, Google is already testing its new Mobile first index on live SERPs.
-Since they will roll out the new mobile first index in 2018, you must prepare for that.
-If not, you will lose organic traffic coming from Google.
-The good news is, since you run a WordPress site, your theme probably uses responsive design for the mobile version of your site.
+Google is already testing its new Mobile-First index.
+Since they will roll out the new Mobile-First index in 2018, you must prepare for that.
+If not, you will lose organic traffic.
+The good news is, since you run a WordPress site, your theme probably uses responsive design.
 Responsive design is perfectly good for mobile websites.
 Even Google recommends using responsive design.
-Nevertheless, this is not everything you have to take in mind with the new mobile first index.
+Nevertheless, this is not everything you have to take in mind with the new Mobile-First index.

-In the following short list, I will explain you some main points you must take in mind when preparing for the mobile first index.
+In the following list, I will explain you some main points you must take in mind when preparing for the Mobile-First index.

-- Mobile first design is not simply responsive design, it is also smaller stylesheets with fewer declarations.
-Take in mind that smartphone users many times donÂ´t have access to fast internet.
-Huge stylesheets take a lot of time to get loaded.
+- Mobile-First design is not simply responsive design.
+It is also smaller stylesheets with fewer declarations.
+Take in mind that smartphone users often donÂ´t have access to fast internet.
+Huge stylesheets take a lot of time to load.
 Therefore, write smaller ones.

-- Mobile first design declares images the size they get downloaded on mobile devices and not on desktops.
-Images are the biggest packages, that must be downloaded.
+- Mobile-First design declares images the size they get downloaded on mobile devices and not on desktops.
+Images are the biggest packages to load.
 Make sure those packages are not bigger as needed.

-- Mobile first design in general has less code than a desktop website.
-Less code means less space for errors and of course less time to be loaded.
+- Mobile-First design in general has less code than a desktop website.
+Less code means less space for errors and of course less time to loaded.

-- Mobile first design must make sure, that websites get loaded fast even if the mobile device has low bandwidth.
+- Mobile-First design must make sure that websites load fast, even if the mobile device has low bandwidth.

-As you see, mobile first is much more than simply responsive design.
+As you see, mobile first is much more than responsive design.
 A huge issue of mobile first is the pagespeed.
-Pagespeed will become even more important for SEO than it right now.
+Pagespeed will become even more important for SEO than it is right now.

 How to select a mobile first WordPress Theme?

-Basically all the WordPress themes out there are responsive.
+Basically every WordPress theme is responsive.
 But as you know by now, this is not enough.
 I recommend you to test every theme before you use it.
 It is not only about the design.
-Consider Pagespeed as the most important factor, behind responsive design.
+Consider pagespeed as the most important factor, behind responsive design.
 Badly coded themes slow down your website.